Performing artists bios

 Founding CirqueLouis in 2015 has been part of her calling to share the circus arts with the Louisville community and Abbie believes fiercely in CirqueLouis’ vision of creating a strong circus arts community here in Louisville through contemporary circus theater, high-level training, and social circus outreach.
 Abbie’s other passion lies with spending time with her husband Adam and her three children Annabelle, Aeson, and Abram.

 A regular circus performer since age 3, Annabelle is a Ball Walker, Acro-Balancer and budding aerialist and stilter who performs with both CirqueLouis and Turners Circus.
 When not balancing on circus props, Annabelle devours books and loves challenging herself with computer and math skills and dances for Gillmans Dance Studio/MAGIC Dance in the yearly production of “Nutcracker In A Nutshell”.

-Olivia became intrigued by circus arts at the end of my freshman year and started taking classes at a local circus gym in Louisville, Kentucky and very quickly learned that she had found her passion.
-She has been doing aerial arts since 2014 and mainly works on aerial silks and spanish webs but has also trained and performed on lyra, aerial sling, trapeze, aerial cube, and aerial sphere.
-Olivia does many showcases with the Louisville Turners Circus, as well as their annual circus production and has been performing with CirqueLouis for the past 7 show.
+Olivia became intrigued by circus arts at the end of her freshman year in high school and started taking classes at a local circus gym in Louisville, Kentucky and very quickly learned that she had found her passion.
+She has been doing aerial arts since 2014 and mainly works on aerial silks and spanish web, but has also trained and performed on lyra, aerial sling, trapeze, aerial cube, and aerial sphere.
+Olivia does many showcases with the Louisville Turners Circus, as well as their annual circus production, and has been performing with CirqueLouis for the past 7 shows.